artsncoding/methods4DigitalHumanities/README.md

 Project:

 Our visualizations represent the digitised material from the Finnish National Gallery.
-These visualisations give some inside of the structure of collections and how much material has been digitised by the Finnish National Gallery and .
+These visualisations give some inside of the structure of collections and how much material has been digitised by the Finnish National Gallery.
 Our whole group project can be found here:

+The map visualization looks into where the donators of items and collections come from.
+The research question behind the visualization is "Where are the collections in the Finish Nationar Gallery donated from?".

 Working with FNG API: